tituszban/Design-Patterns-Katas-Py/README.md

 That is it.

 ## Some help for the exercises

-Although each exercise spec is described in their relevant README, they are meant to be difficult to read and understand.
+Although each exercise spec is described in their relevant README, the code is meant to be difficult to read and understand.
 Think about this as legacy code you came across.
 Before you start refactoring, you probably want to read and understand the code.
 Maybe even add comments if that helps.

 Then you probably want to add unit tests.
 Each folder will have an empty pytest file setup.
 Consider adding a number of cases to validate if your code still works the same, or if it regressed while you were changing it.
 The point of refactoring, is to change the internal code structure, without changing the output.
 (You can chose to change the output if you like, but it will make it harder to automate comparisons and regression testing.
 Do so at your own risk.)